Dylan-Hackett/Thaumazein/README.md

 *   **Refactor delay processing into `DelayEffect` namespace/module.**
 *   **Initial port of Plaits code.**
 *   **Basic UI and control handling.**
+*   **THM-110: Gracefully handle missing touch sensor (MPR121) on startup** - *Completed*
+    *   Replaced blocking `while(1)` loop in `InitializeTouchSensor` with a non-fatal warning and flag.
+    *   Added global `touch_sensor_present` flag to allow the rest of the firmware to skip touch-sensor logic when unavailable.
+    *   Prevents total boot-freeze when MPR121 is disconnected or faulty.

 ### Backlog / Future Enhancements
 *   **Verification & Testing:**